fuzziqersoftware/resource_dasm/README.md

     *H -- ESnd resources (as opposed to esnd resources) were only used in two games I know of, and the decoder implementation is based on reverse- engineering one of those games.
 The format is likely nonstandard.
+    *J -- This resource appears to have a fixed format, with a constant sample rate, sample width and channel count.
+You may have to adjust these parameters in the output if it turns out that these are somehow configurable.

 If resource_dasm fails to convert a resource, or doesn't know how to, it will produce the resource's raw data instead.